steveblue/angular2-rollup/README.md

 EXAMPLE: `ngr generate service --name todo-list --dir path/to/folder`

-When generating a module, there is an optional `--include` flag what will auto import various other types into the Module.
+When generating a module, there is an optional `--include` flag what will auto import various other types into the Module, scaffold spec and e2e tests.

 - `ngr generate module --name todo-list --include route,component,route,directive`